Supreme Court says Trump has immunity for official acts in landmark ruling on presidential power

 While concluding that former presidents have sweeping legal protections from charges for alleged acts that fell within their official duties, the Supreme Court rejected Trump's claims that he is entitled to sweeping, absolute immunity unless impeached by the House and convicted by the Senate.
 Such a decision would have brought the federal prosecution by special counsel Jack Smith to an end.

 Chief Justice John Roberts wrote the opinion for the majority.
-He divided a president's conduct into three categories: official acts that are part of their "core constitutional powers"; other official acts that are outside their "exclusive authority"; and unofficial acts.
+He divided presidential conduct into three categories: official acts that are part of presidents' "core constitutional powers"; other official acts that are outside their "exclusive authority"; and unofficial acts.
 Presidents have "absolute" immunity for the first category, "presumptive" immunity for the second and no immunity for the third.

 "The president enjoys no immunity for his unofficial acts, and not everything the president does is official.
 The president is not above the law," Roberts wrote.
 "But Congress may not criminalize the president's conduct in carrying out the responsibilities of the Executive Branch under the Constitution."